Cezary Stypułkowski

-Cezary Stypułkowski is a Polish banker and former politician born in 1956 and the former CEO of mBank (2010–2024), one of Poland's largest banks.
+Cezary Stypułkowski (born 1956) is a Polish banker and former politician, who was the President of the Management Board of mBank, one of Poland's largest banks, from 2010 to 2024 and currently serves as President of the Management Board of Bank Pekao.

-Early life and government work
+Early life and career

 Cezary Stypułkowski was born in 1956 in Mrągowo and graduated from High School No. 3 in Olsztyn in 1975.
 He studied at the Business School of Columbia in New York in the 1980s and earned a doctorate from the Faculty of Law and Administration of the Warsaw University in 1989.
 Stypułkowski also was a member of the Polish United Workers' Party until 1989.
 Starting in 1981, he served as an advisor to the minister in the Bureau of Governmental Representative for Economic Reforms.
 By 1985, he had become an advisor to the president of the Advisory Economic Council and from 1987 to 1988, he held positions as Secretary of the Committee of the Council of Ministers for Economic Reforms and as an advisor to the deputy prime minister.

 Career

-For over ten years, from 1991 to 2003, he led Bank Handlowy's Board of Directors.
-In 2003, he was appointed as chairman of the Board of Directors of the PZU Group where he was replaced by Jaromir Netzel in 2006.
+For over ten years, from 1991 to 2003, he led Bank Handlowy's Management Board.
+In 2003, he was appointed as President of the Management Board of the PZU Group where he was replaced by Jaromir Netzel in 2006.
 Afterwards he became the managing director at J.P.
 Morgan Chase, where he was responsible for operations in Central and Eastern Europe.
-In 2010 he was then appointed as CEO of BRE Bank and in 2013 he was reappointed when the Bank rebranded to mBank.
-He resigned from his CEO position in 2024.
+In 2010 he was then appointed as President of the Management Board of BRE Bank and in 2013 he was reappointed when the Bank rebranded to mBank.
+He resigned from his President of the Management Board position in July 2024.
+In October 2024, Stypułkowski was appointed President of the Management Board of Bank Pekao, which was approved by the Polish Financial Supervision Authority a month later.